 If you pay a company, they usually tell you what to use as the reference.
-If you pay a person, use your own name as the reference, or something else that lets them know what the payment is for.
+If you pay a person, use your name or something else recognisable as the reference so they know why they have received the payment.

 You could also use a service called Paym to send money from your mobile phone to another person's bank account.
 Here is how to do this.